elpoeprod/elpAudio/README.md

 # elpAudio
-elpAudio - simple audio player using FMOD, that supports custom themes, music files (`.mp3, .wav, .ogg, .flac, .opus`) and tracker music (`.mod, .xm, .s3m, .it`).
+elpAudio - simple audio player using FMOD, that supports custom themes, music files (`.mp3, .midi, .wav, .ogg, .flac, .opus`), tracker music (`.mod, .xm, .s3m, .it`) and other sound types (.wasd, .etm, .mus).

 **Now elpAudio have its own discord server - you can <a href="https://discord.gg/n64mcGT6Sr">click here</a> to join it!**